davebraze/ct-covid19/readme.md

 ## WARNING

 I am not even close to being an epidemiologist or infectious disease expert.
 If you're looking for an expert take on anything to do with COVID-19, then you're in the wrong place.
+That said, at the bottom of the web page mentioned above, you’ll [find links to a few general Covid-19 resources](https://davebraze.github.io/ct-covid19/#resources) that might be useful to you.